Photo of Noble Park train station with giant letters 'NPK' standing outside

 The design’s completion will make the works shovel-ready.
 It will visually align the streetscape with recent works completed in Douglas and Ian streets.

-The Suburban Revitalisation program contributed $100,000 to the project, and the designs were completed in late 2022, in partnership with the City of Greater Dandenong.
+The Suburban Revitalisation program provided $100,000 in funding for the project, which has now been completed.
+The project was delivered in partnership with the City of Greater Dandenong.

-This project involves preliminary site preparation of the land abutting the Uniting Church at 2A Frank Street and its redevelopment into one of Noble Park's newest open public spaces.
-The redevelopment will support business activity and visitor attraction to Noble Park Activity Centre while building on the centre’s sense of community spirit and much-loved village character.
+This project involved preliminary site preparation of the land abutting the Uniting Church at 2A Frank Street and its redevelopment into one of Noble Park's newest open public spaces.
+The redevelopment supports business activity and visitor attraction to Noble Park Activity Centre while building on the centre’s sense of community spirit and much-loved village character.

-It will provide a much-needed green corridor connection between Ross Reserve, Aubrey Moss Memorial Gardens and Copas Park.
-Project works will include landscaping, shade structures, tables and chairs and a performance platform.
-The newly created pocket park will provide the community with a place to rest, enjoy activities and somewhere to eat publicly.
+The newly created pocket park provides a connection between Ross Reserve, Aubrey Moss Memorial Garden and Copas Park, and provides the community with a place to rest, enjoy activities and somewhere to eat publicly.

-The City of Greater Dandenong will deliver a trader-focussed promotional campaign and merchandise that celebrates the unique identity and character of Noble Park.
+The City of Greater Dandenong delivered a trader-focused promotional campaign and merchandise that celebrates the unique identity and character of Noble Park.

-The Suburban Revitalisation program contributed $22,950 towards the project, which was completed in late 2022 in partnership with the City of Greater Dandenong.
+The Suburban Revitalisation program provided $22,950 in funding for the project, which has now been completed.
+The project was delivered in partnership with the City of Greater Dandenong.

 Works to upgrade the Ian Street streetscape follow the recently completed design review for the street.
 The project addresses changes in land use as a result of the level crossing removal project, including the new Link Road and intersection at Ian St and Mons Parade.